michalpuskac/etl-pipeline-for-ecommerce-data/README.md

 python main.py
 ```

-The script will execute the Extract and Transform phases and log its progress to the console and the logs/etl_pipeline.log file.
+The script will execute the Extract, Transform, and Load phases.
+Progress is logged to the console and to the logs/etl_pipeline.log file.
+The data will be loaded into an SQLite database file located at data/ecommerce_pipeline.db (by default).

+You can inspect the SQLite database using tools like [DB Browser for SQLite](https://sqlitebrowser.org/dl/).
 ---

 ### 🔍 ETL Process Details